 Why I Love This Instant Pot Chickpea Curry Recipe

-If you’ve ever felt hesitant about trying a new food or dish, you’re not alone and you’re not weird – but trying some unfamiliar dishes can make life a lot more fun.
 If you’ve never tried curry before, this is a great recipe to start with!
-It’s easy to prepare, healthy, it requires fairly simple ingredients, and is so creamy (with just the right amount of spice).
+It’s easy to prepare, healthy, it requires fairly simple ingredients, it’s rich and creamy, and it’s on the mild side for the spice-shy.

 This is one of those recipes that left me sad after eating it.
 Like… I didn’t want it to end.